HorstBaerbel/approx/README.md

 # C++ testbed for (transcendental) function approximations

 Tests some transcendental function approximations, e.g. for sqrt() for speed and precision.
 Note that **these are approximations only with varying degrees of precision and speed and all have their own strengths and weaknesses or may have certain range requirements**.
 I consciously left out tricks like using assembler code or SSE / NEON.
 These should be obvious and can be used in conjuction with some of the the methods here.
 Also a good compiler makes some of those optimizations for you anyway.
-Note that you should **compile with optimizations on** (```-O2 -ffast-math```), otherwise your results will be off!
+Note that you should **compile with optimizations on** (```-O2 -ffast-math```), otherwise your results will be skewed!

 ## License